ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 ## Memory transferer

 The `MemoryTransferer` class represents the interface, that each specific transferer should implement.
 A memory transferer instance is meant to transfer from one specific device to another in that one direction.
-Therefore you need two transferers for each pair of devices to have full coverage.
+Therefore we need two transferers for each pair of devices to have full coverage.
 This simplifies the interface, leaving us with only one method:

 ```cpp
 class MemoryTransferer {